Choosing a Car

 Speed Warning Technology gives the driver a visual and/or audible warning if they exceed a pre-set speed.
 Some systems also show the speed limit of the road they are on.
 They are often, but not always, incorporated into SatNavs, but some vehicles have built-in technology.

 Daytime Running Lights, fitted in many cars, are lights that are on during the day.
-They are only fitted on the front so in poor visibility you still you still need to switch on your normal lights.
+They are only fitted on the front so in poor visibility you still you still need to switch on your normal lights manually.

-Automated Lights in newer cars automatically switch on headlights and rear lights in the dark or low light levels (eg, in a tunnel or multi story car park), but only if the light switch is set in the automatic position.
+Automated Lights in newer cars automatically switch on headlights and rear lights in the dark or in low light levels (e.g. in a tunnel or multistorey car park), but only if the light switch is set to the automatic position.

 Adaptive Front Lighting Systems are provided in some new cars.
 They direct the headlight beams to the direction of travel, based on the angle of the steering wheel.
-Some cars have Auto High beam that automatically switches high beam lights on and off to improve vision, but avoid dazzling oncoming drivers.
+Some cars have Auto High Beam, which automatically switches high beam lights on and off to improve vision, avoiding dazzling oncoming drivers.

 E-Call automatically makes a 112 emergency call when it detects a severe impact.
 It transmits the exact location of the crash and other data, even if the occupants are not able to call for help, or do not know where they are.
 It can also be triggered manually.

 Always test drive a vehicle before you buy it to familiarise yourself with it.

 During a test drive check you

 - have a good, clear view while driving and when doing manoeuvres, such as reversing